Accent Walls

 During

-Here you can see the battens freshly applied, the adhesive still yellowing at the seams before it fully cures.
-Even at this raw stage you can see how the rhythm of the vertical boards starts to give the wall a sense of scale and proportion it didn't have before.
-The existing baseboard was incorporated cleanly at the bottom, tying the new millwork into the original trim profile.
+Here the battens are freshly applied, the adhesive still yellowing at the seams before it fully cures.
+Even this raw, the rhythm of the verticals starts giving the wall a scale and proportion it never had.
+The existing baseboard got worked in cleanly at the bottom, tying the new millwork into the original trim profile.

 During: Accent Walls by AVP Construction JAX in Nocatee, Jacksonville, FL